From 1 July 2023, families using child care must pay the gap fee using electronic means.

-Similarly, over 98% of families already use EFT to pay their gap fee.
-Most families get salaries or benefits electronically, making it easy to pay the gap fee using EFT.
+Similarly, most families get salaries or benefits electronically, making it easy to pay the gap fee using EFT.
+Over 98% of families already use EFT to pay their gap fee.

 Families who cannot use EFT to pay their gap fee should talk to their service.
 Families seeking EFT exemption might be eligible for Additional Child Care Subsidy (ACCS).
 ACCS may cover all of a child’s child care fees.